Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: Render drawings under the magnifier source.
     Improved - Annotations: Support moving all number objects at once using the SHIFT key.
     Improved - Annotations: Support using polyline and curve tools in the capture screen.
+    Improved - Annotations: Added more display options to trajectories.
     Improved - Capture: Image aspect and rotation from camera are now saved in the capture KVA.
     Improved - Capture: Added milliseconds to file naming patterns.
     Improved - Capture: Added new options to the camera test grid.